-Buckingham County Government Facilities Re-Opening
+BUCKINGHAM COUNTY GOVERNMENT FACILITIES RE-OPENING

 Additional screening and safety measures, such as a screening questionnaire, will be in place at each facility that must also be adhered to.

 Continuing to utilize remote and contactless services such as droboxes, mail-in, and online options where available are still strongly encouraged.
-Additionally, we also encourage customers to call the appropriate apartment ahead of your arrival to schedule appointments for assistance.
+Please call the appropriate apartment ahead of your arrival to schedule appointments for assistance.